Eugene Personal Injury Lawyer

 Many brain injuries are considered traumatic, including concussions.
-If you hit your head in an accident, you should always seek medical attention to ensure that you do not have a concussion.
+If you hit your head in an accident, you should always seek medical attention to ensure you do not have a concussion.

 Injuries Caused by Car Accidents in Eugene

-- Another driver hits a vehicle, causing the second vehicle to hit you
+- Another driver hits a vehicle, causing the second vehicle to hit you.

-- Reckless driving
+- Reckless driving.

-- Excessive speeding
+- Excessive speeding.

-- Defective parts
+- Defective parts.

-- A tired or fatigued driver
+- A tired driver.

 - Debris in the road.

-Car accident injuries could range from minor cuts and bruises to catastrophic injuries such as spinal cord injuries and traumatic brain injuries.
+Car accident damages could range from minor cuts and bruises to catastrophic injuries such as spinal cord injuries and traumatic brain injuries.
 Because of the potential severity of injuries in an accident, you should always contact a Eugene personal injury lawyer to help you get the full compensation you deserve.